jingwangjw/ElonTwitter/README.md

 - Yahoo Finance: 5,089 data points (Since 2016)

 ## Model
-21 features were generated including sentiment scores, search popularity and time variables from three data sources above.
-Trading volume precentage with customized window size was used as the label for the supervised learning task.
-Mutiple models were trained including Auto Regressive, Random Foreast, Xtreme Gradiant Boosting and Stacked model, with cross validation and bootstrapped metrics.
+* 21 features were generated including sentiment scores, search popularity and time variables from three data sources above.
+* Trading volume precentage with customized window size was used as the label for the supervised learning task.
+* Mutiple models were trained including Auto Regressive, Random Foreast, Xtreme Gradiant Boosting and Stacked model.
+* Cross validation and bootstrapping confidence intervals for performance metrics were applied.